 iRhythm Technologies Shares Preliminary Fourth Quarter 2022 Highlights and Business Update at the 41st Annual J.P.
 Morgan Healthcare Conference

-/EIN News/ -- SAN FRANCISCO, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. (NASDAQ:IRTC), a leading digital health care company focused on creating trusted solutions that detect, predict, and prevent disease, today announced preliminary fourth quarter operational highlights and a business update at the 41st Annual J.P.
+SAN FRANCISCO, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. IRTC, a leading digital health care company focused on creating trusted solutions that detect, predict, and prevent disease, today announced preliminary fourth quarter operational highlights and a business update at the 41st Annual J.P.
 Morgan Healthcare Conference.

 Preliminary Fourth Quarter 2022 Operational Highlights